Tracey Holmes: Career

-Personal
+Personal life

 Holmes started a relationship with Stan Grant in 2000, and this caused them to leave Channel 7.
 In the next year, they had a son, Jesse, and soon afterward Grant was offered a broadcasting position with CNN in Hong Kong.
 It was there that Holmes studied Buddhism.
 Two years later, Grant was offered a CNN correspondent position in Beijing and they moved to mainland China.

 In the late 2010s, Holmes was made aware of how her maternal great-great-grandfather was a Joseph Lin, a doctor of Chinese medicine, who had moved to Australia from Amoi in Fujian Province in the 1850s, to serve the needs of Chinese gold miners at Cooma in southern New South Wales.
 He later settled in Gundagai (coincidentally, Grant's tribal Wiradjuri country) with an Anglo wife, Elizabeth (née Wood), having three children.

 When their Chinese family name caused teasing of the children, the name was changed to Holmes, the name of Elizabeth's first husband who had died.
-Of note, Holmes and Grant had noticed that people in China looked at their son, Jesse, and noted Chinese facial features.
+Holmes and Grant have claimed that people in China looked at their son, Jesse, and noted Chinese facial features.